amitkml/Transformer-DeepLearning/Session-13-VIT/ViT_ClassCode/readme.md

 - Pretrain the model with image labels (fully supervised on a huge dataset)
 - Finetune on the downstream dataset for image classification
 ![im](https://github.com/amitkml/Transformer-DeepLearning/blob/main/images/VIT.png?raw=true)

+## Patch Embedding
+First point in the above VIT architecture image above is that, the image is split into patches, below is the source code that creates PatchEmbeddings: